zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-getting-started.md

 ### Permissions

-All Azure employees should have access, if you don't have access ensure you have joined your team's standard access group and it's listed here [http://aka.ms/standardaccess](http://aka.ms/standardaccess).
+All Azure employees should have access, if you don't have access ensure you have joined your team's standard access group and it has access to (REDMOND\AZURE-ALL-PSV), to confirm that ensure it's listed here [http://aka.ms/standardaccess](http://aka.ms/standardaccess).
 If it is not listed then please reach out to [Ibiza Telemetry](mailto:ibiza-telemetry@microsoft.com).

 ### Kusto Documentation & Links